cuteday/KiRaRay/README.md

 - Nvidia gpu (Turing or higher if possible).
 - OptiX 7.0+ and CUDA 11.0+ installed.

-This project is tested with optix 7.3/4 and cuda 11.4/5/6, compiled on Windows using msvc on an ampere gpu device.
-It is expected to run on platforms with support for optix 7 and cuda 11.
+This project is tested with optix 7.3/4 and cuda 11.4/5/6.
+It may not compile successfully on Linux, since it is only tested on Windows (MSVC) currently.

 #### Build

 This project uses cmake to build, no additional setting is needed.
-While it tries to guess the optix installation path, you may specify the `OptiX_INSTALL_DIR` environment variable manually incase it failed.
+Make sure cuda is installed and added to PATH.
+While it tries to guess the optix installation path, you may specify the `OptiX_INSTALL_DIR` environment variable manually in case it failed.

 ### Common Issues